 An Interview with Delaney Wesselink, PT, DPT, Lead Rehab Specialist

 ACUTE has some impressive professionals on our treatment team.
 In our interview series, we aim to highlight the talented individuals who work at ACUTE and the ways they impact the lives of our patients.

 We spoke with Delaney Wesselink, PT, DPT this month.
-Here at ACUTE, Delaney is a Physical Therapist.
-And when she’s not on the unit, Delaney is an avid outdoor enthusiast.
+Here at ACUTE, Delaney is our Lead Rehab Specialist.
+When she’s not on the unit, Delaney is an avid outdoor enthusiast.
 We talked with Delaney about what her role at ACUTE is like and more below.

 Tell us how you ended up working with patients that are suffering from an eating disorder.